 You are here:

-Today the School has 205 boarders with enrolments remaining strong.
+Welcome to Shore Boarding, thank you for considering Shore.
+Today the School has approximately 200 boarders with enrolments remaining strong.
 A breakdown of the Shore boarding demographic shows that 60% of the School’s boarders reside in Rural/Regional NSW, 15% from overseas with the remaining 25% being weekly boarders.

 There are four boarding houses at Shore.
 School House is the largest of the houses with 75 students ranging from Years 7-12.
 Of these 75 students, 30 of these are our new Year 7 students.
 The other three boarding Houses are Robson House, Barry House and Hodges House which all contain about 45 students each ranging from Years 8-12.
 One of the key strengths of having a vertical House structure at Shore is that all the boarders from their first day at Shore get to see and experience senior role models on a day to day basis.
 This is extremely important as they understand the expectations and responsibilities that come with boarding but they also get to see good behaviour and servant leadership modelled and lived out by the senior students.